Jon Dough: Personal life

-Death
+Death and aftermath

-Dough died on August 27, 2006, in Chatsworth, California.
-Initial reports pointed to an overdose of pills, but the cause of death was later confirmed as suicide by hanging.
+Dough died on August 27, 2006, in Chatsworth, California in a suicide by hanging.
 He was 43 years old.
 DeMoan discovered Dough's body hanging inside a closet of their home.
-Dough had survived another suicide attempt a month prior but was rushed to the hospital and saved.
-DeMoan subsequently retired from the industry to raise their daughter in an undisclosed location.
-In a 2012 interview with Louis Theroux, she cited Dough's ongoing struggles with drugs and alcohol and growing disillusionment with a porn industry decimated by illegal internet tube sites as a catalyst for his worsening depression and eventual suicide.
+Dough had survived another suicide attempt a month prior when he was rushed to the hospital and saved.
+DeMoan subsequently retired from the porn industry.
+In a 2012 interview with Louis Theroux, she cited Dough's ongoing struggles with drugs and alcohol and growing disillusionment with a porn industry decimated by internet sites as a catalyst for his worsening depression and eventual suicide.

 On the day Dough died, DeMoan was napping while Dough was in the living room and their daughter was next door visiting a friend.
-Upon waking up, DeMoan left the house for a short time and became concerned when Dough could still not be found after she returned home.
+Upon waking up, DeMoan left the house for a short time to buy drugs, and became concerned when Dough could still not be found after she returned home.
 She soon began calling friends and searching the neighborhood.
 After two hours of searching, she found his body in a dark walk-in closet in their home.
 While Dough was someone who typically kept his thoughts to himself, DeMoan says he did begin mentioning suicide in the weeks before his death.

-In the aftermath of Dough's death, DeMoan lamented that he had been "a hunk of a man - he's got everything going for him.
+In the aftermath of Dough's death, DeMoan lamented that he had been "a hunk of a man – he's got everything going for him.
 Nothing seems to faze him," but drug and alcohol abuse eventually got the best of him.
 She said that even at the height of his struggles, he was always a dedicated father to his young daughter.

 Dough was best friends with fellow adult performer Randy Spears, who were next-door neighbours at one point.
 According to Spears, "We surfed together, rode motorcycles together, cooked out together, drank beer together, fooled around in our garages.
 We borrowed money from each other.
 We laughed, we cried.
 We talked each other into joy, and we talked each other down from emotional fences.
 I can't believe he's gone."
 Spears has described Dough as being "like a brother" to him.
 Following Dough's death, he set up a memorial fund on MySpace to raise funds for the funeral costs.